brefphp/bref/docs/README.md

+---
-# What is Bref and serverless?
+title: What is Bref and serverless?
+currentMenu: what-is-bref
+---

 <p class="text-lg">
 Bref simplifies running PHP applications by taking advantage of the best of serverless.